 Rosacea treatment can be effective in relieving signs and symptoms.
-Treatment may include oral and topical antibiotics, isotretinoin, β-blockers, clonidine, and anti-inflammatories.
-Patients are also instructed on various self-care measures such as avoiding skin irritants and dietary items thought to exacerbate acute flare-ups.
+Treatment may include oral and topical antibiotics, isotretinoin, β-blockers, alpha2-adrenergic agonists (e.g., oxymetazoline, clonidine), and anti-inflammatories.
+Individuals are also instructed on various self-care measures such as avoiding skin irritants and dietary items thought to exacerbate acute flare-ups.

 Treatment is encouraged early following diagnosis.
 Avoidance of trigger factors is the initial therapeutic step.
 Oral antibiotics, such as tetracycline, doxycycline (Vibramycin), and metronidazole (Flagyl) are used to treat the papulopustular rosacea.
-Topical metronidazole (MetroCream or MetroGel) is also effective, however some patients complain of burning and stinging.
+Topical metronidazole (MetroCream or MetroGel) is also effective, however, some individuals complain of burning and stinging.
 Topical clindamycin may be used as an alternative.
 Oral tetracycline and doxycycline have been shown to effectively control the ocular symptoms of rosacea.